devbird007/Vprofile-3-tier-architecture/README.md

-# 3-Tier Application Setup on Ubuntu Servers or locally with Vagrant
+# 3-Tier Web Application Setup on Ubuntu & CentOS Servers with Vagrant
 This is a distributed web application.

 ## Architecture